ironhack-rmt-materials/wd-lesson-guide-and-resources/labs/module 3/w7d5 -- LAB - React IronBeers.md

 ### NAVLINK vs ROUTES

-- <NavLink/> is just a clickable link -> it does not hold information.
+- `NavLink` is just a clickable link -> it does not hold information.
-- Link and Route correlates and it is enough to pass information/render components in <Routes/> as long as paths match
+- Link and Route correlates and it is enough to pass information/render components in `Routes` as long as paths match

 ### LINK VS <a>

-- In react always use <Link/> instead of <a>
+- In react always use `Link` instead of `a`
 - Link tag will render a semantically valid a tag, but doesn’t refresh the page